Support for Youth Leaving Care

 Roncesvalles Ave & King St W

-Arrabon House is based in the Parkdale community and offers safe shelter, positive life skills, emotional support and an after care program to adolescent girls and young women.
-In collaboration with Pelletier Youth in Transition, Arrabon offers Hope for Youth an aftercare program which provides outreach to youth in need, crisis counseling and on-call crisis support, support group meetings, an advocacy function, and support to youth transitioning from their family home or foster care.
+In collaboration with StepStones, Arrabon offers Youth Support Services which provides outreach to youth in need, crisis counseling and on-call crisis support, support group meetings, an advocacy function, and support to youth transitioning from their family home or foster care.

 PARC – Pape Adolescent Resource Centre